SALLY ADAMS, ESQ.

 Julie is the Director of Branding and Creative at NorthCountry Federal Credit Union and oversees NCFCU’s marketing and community outreach efforts.
 An animal lover, Julie joined the HSCC board in 2017.
 She resides in South Burlington with her husband, daughter (a Camp Paw Paw participant), and 3 rescue dogs – Macy, Coco, and Winnie.

 Susan and her partner, Becky, settled in Vermont in 2003 after a 5 month road trip looking for the perfect home.
 Since then, they've become quite entrenched in Burlington life.
 Susan was the primary veterinarian for HSCC from 2004-2014 and is the proud owner of Vet To Pet Mobile Veterinary Service and the Old North End Veterinary Clinic.
-She is excited to be on the shelter's Foster Care Task Force.

 B.J.
 Rogers: CAWA, EMANCIPET